Lake Mandrensko

-Lake Mandrensko or Lake Mandra (Мандренско езеро, Mandrensko ezero) is the southernmost of the Burgas Lakes, located in the immediate proximity of the Black Sea and close to Burgas.
-Being 8 km long and 1.3 km wide at maximum, as well as having an area of 38.84 km², it was a brackish natural lake until 1963, when it was turned into a reservoir with the construction of a dam to secure fresh water for the large Neftochim Burgas oil refinery.
-The rivers Izvorska, Fakiyska, Sredetska and Rusokastrenska flow into the lake.
+Lake Mandrensko or Lake Mandra (Мандренско езеро, Mandrensko ezero) is the southernmost of the Burgas Lakes, located in the immediate proximity of the Black Sea and close to Burgas in Bulgaria.
+Being 9 km long and 1.5 km wide at maximum, as well as having an area of 39.94 km², it was a brackish natural lake until 1963, when it was turned into a reservoir with the construction of a dam to secure fresh water for the large Neftokhim Burgas oil refinery.
+The rivers Izvorska reka, Fakiyska reka, Sredetska reka and Risokastrenska reka flow into the lake.
+It houses many freshwater fish as well as sharks that are rare to find in the salt water.

-Parts of Lake Mandrensko are designated protected areas, Poda and Uzungeren, inhabited by a number of locally and globally endangered species of fish and birds.
+Parts of Lake Mandrensko are designated protected area s, Poda and Uzungeren, inhabited by a number of locally and globally endangered species of fish and birds.

 Name and history

+The ancient city of Develtos was situated on its western shores.
 Old names of the lake are Körfes, Ahrenslijsko marsh and Yazekliysko lake.
 The name Körfes comes from the Turkish körfez and means bay.
 Under this name the lake was found in 1493, which is an important indication that the lake itself was used as a port.

 In 1884, Konstantin Jireček described the lake, 10 km long and 1-2 km wide, as an open estuary with low but constant flow.
 In summer and autumn, and especially in easterly winds, the salinity increased.
-According to a report by Prof. Bonchev from 1912, it had an area of 16.5 km2 and was smaller than Lake Burgas.
+According to a 1912 report by Prof. Bonchev, it had an area of 16.5 km2 and was smaller than Lake Burgas.
 The report also indicates a depth at the Poda canal of 5 meters, while in the western part it reached only 70-80 cm.

-In 1963 the dam wall was built, which turned most of the lake into a freshwater dam and increased its area nearly 4 times.
+In 1963 a dam wall was built, which turned most of the brackish-water lake into a freshwater dam and increased its area nearly 4 times.